Cycle-tree guided attack of random K-core: Spin glass model and efficient message-passing algorithm: Introduction

 For the special case of threshold $K\! = \!
 2$, the minimum attack problem is identical to the minimum feedback vertex set problem of destroying all the loops in the graph.
 After the initial driven vertices are all deleted from the graph, the residual graph becomes a collection of mutually disconnected tree components.
 This special structural feature could be exploited to tackle the $2$-core problem as the densest packing problem of tree components~\cite{Zhou-2013}, and it also leads to a very efficient message-passing algorithm with only three coarse-grained vertex states for $2$-core attack and graph dismantling~\cite{Mugisha-Zhou-2016,Li-etal-2021}.
 But for general $K \geq 3$, the graph after deleting all the initial driven vertices is not a forest but is still rich in loops, rendering this simple tree-packing model invalid for general $K$-core.

-In the present work, we demonstrate that by allowing the different tree components to be adjacent to each other and allowing for additional edges within each tree component, actually the model of Ref.~\cite{Zhou-2013} can be extended to the more difficult $K$-core attack problem.
-We describe in detail the most simplest implementation of this extension and the inspired message-passing algorithm.
-Our algorithm is very efficient as it only needs four coarse-grained vertex states, and it outperforms the state-of-the-art greedy algorithm~\cite{Schmidt-etal-2018} on regular random and Erd\"os-R\'enyi random graphs.
-A possible further refinement of our extended packing model is also briefly mentioned at the end of this paper.
-Our central idea of projecting a long-range correlated dynamical process to special static structural patterns may offer a new perspective to other related hard optimization and control problems~\cite{Liu-Barabasi-2016}. $K$-core percolation is a popular topic in network science, and our message-passing may also be helpful for identifying influential nodes in complex networks.
+In the present work, we demonstrate that by allowing the different tree components to be adjacent to each other and allowing for additional edges within each tree component, actually the tree-packing model~\cite{Zhou-2013} can be extended to the more difficult $K$-core attack problem.
+We describe in detail the simplest implementation of this extension and the inspired message-passing algorithm.
+Our algorithm is very efficient as it only needs four coarse-grained vertex states for any arbitrarily large graph, and it outperforms the state-of-the-art greedy algorithm~\cite{Schmidt-etal-2018} on regular random and Erd\"os-R\'enyi random graphs.
+A easily conceivable refinement of our extended packing model is also briefly mentioned at the end of this paper and will be thoroughly investigated in a follow-up publication.
+Our central idea of transforming a long-range correlated dynamical process to special static structural patterns may offer a new perspective to other related hard optimization and control problems~\cite{Liu-Barabasi-2016}. $K$-core percolation is a popular topic in network science, and our message-passing algorithm may also be helpful for identifying influential nodes in complex networks.